jlguenego/node-expose-sspi/README.md

 ## TODO

-- Typescript documentation of the API
+- Rewrite the javascript function in typescript for better maintenance.

 ## Author